 Postcard probably published in 1929.
 Later G-AEPU and SE-AHA.
-Donated to Finland and ferried on 12 March 1940.
+Donated to Finland and ferried from Sweden on 12 March 1940.
 Served in Finnish air force as FE-1 and crashed 27 September 1941 following an engine failure.

 Prototype of the large twin-engined F.VIII airliner which had a 12-passenger interior in KLM service.
 It crashed near Sevenoaks, England after less than two months with the airline in 1927, but the company still ordered six production aircraft to serve its busiest European routes.
 Photo from: Nederlands Instituut voor Militaire Historie